romantomjak/ansible-roles/consul/README.md

 # consul

-Example playbook for deploying Consul nodes.
+Example playbook for deploying Consul nodes with default ACL policy of "deny".

 ---